mdaries/sigfox_coverage_api/README.md

 ## Technologies
 Project is created with:
 * Python 3.7
-* Using sigfox API v2 : see the [API documentation](https://support.sigfox.com/apidocs#tag/Coverages)
+* Using sigfox API v2 : see the [Coverage API documentation](https://support.sigfox.com/apidocs#tag/Coverages)

 ## Setup
 ### Install packages